ashakir96/jungle/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+This was a project for Lighthouse Labs where students get an existing code base and implement features and tests.

 ## Setup